benlk/kowloon-manifesto/index.md

+> The short version is: “fun way to say we need more dense urban housing”
+> <cite><a href="https://web.archive.org/web/20220624035228/https://centrally-unplanned.tumblr.com/post/684016869875843072/hey-asking-if-you-could-please-clarify-what-you">tumblr user centrally-unplanned</a></cite>

+## The Kowloon Manifesto
+{: .fit}

 <div class="tumblr-post" data-href="https://embed.tumblr.com/embed/post/sR1RuUw5fci51KptGhn4Fg/684016869875843072" data-did="d6886208e2ac7172bac8fd4135124587ed79e283" markdown=1>
 > The short version is: “fun way to say we need more dense urban housing”, but for the long version:
 >